mkocaoglu/CausalGAN/README.md

 ./causal_dcgan/config  :  specific to CausalGAN
 ./causal_began/config  :  specific to CausalBEGAN

-For convenience, the configurations used saved in 4 .json files in the model directory for future reference.
+For convenience, the configurations used are saved in 4 .json files in the model directory for future reference.

 ## Results

 ### Causal Controller convergence
-We show tvd convergence for Causal Graph 1 (big_causal_graph in causal_graph.py), a complete version of Causal Graph 1 (complete_big_causal_graph in causal_graph.py, and an edge reversed version of the complete Causal Graph 1 (reverse_big_causal_graph in causal_graph.py).
+We show convergence in TVD for Causal Graph 1 (big_causal_graph in causal_graph.py), a completed version of Causal Graph 1 (complete_big_causal_graph in causal_graph.py, and an edge reversed version of the complete Causal Graph 1 (reverse_big_causal_graph in causal_graph.py).
 We could get reasonable marginals with a complete DAG containing all 40 nodes, but TVD becomes very difficult to measure.
 We show TVD convergence for 9 nodes for two complete graphs.
 When the graph is incomplete, there is a "TVD gap" but reasonable convergence.

 ![alt text](./assets/tvd_vs_step.png)